madrilene/eleventy-excellent/src/pages/index.md

 I have tried to [document a few things](/get-started/).

+I keep a [branch of v1](https://github.com/madrilene/eleventy-excellent/tree/v1) and [v2](https://github.com/madrilene/eleventy-excellent/tree/v2) because I have changed a lot of things.

 **Have fun** and let me know if you find any issues or have ideas for improvements!